Nine tips for responding to journalist enquiries

 5. Be unique.
 If you think that the majority of responses to an enquiry are going to be the same, try something new – as long as it’s still relevant to the request.
 Identify what makes your message different and deliver your point in a confident way.

 6. Who are you?
 Responding to an enquiry shouldn’t be treated like a sales call, but don’t be overly casual either.
-Your objective is to tell a story about your company or brand so make sure that you have established your credentials as well as answering the journalist’s questions.
+Your objective is to tell a story about your company or brand so establish your credentials as well as answering the journalist’s questions.

 7. Smart but not boring.
 Using a couple of compelling statistics, a piece of research or other facts to underscore your point can lead to some great coverage.
 However, make sure to use them wisely and sparingly.
 You don’t want to bury the message with stats.